-A similar technique is to press an imaginary pause button like the one on your Playstation or your DVD player.
-Imagine you are holding the remote control button of your DVD or Playstation – really feel the shape of the remote in your hand and really see it in your imagination.
+A similar technique is to press an imaginary pause button like the one on your remote control zapper.
+Imagine you are holding the remote control zapper on your TV – really feel the shape of the remote in your hand and really see it in your imagination.
 Take a deep breath and press the pause button.
 This helps you to detach and step back from the scenario that’s winding you up and helps you get back in control of your emotions.

 Now imagine your favourite TV character or actor coming up really closely beside your ear and asking you a really important question.
 Hear them saying:

 “What’s the best thing to do or say right now for everyone to feel good and win here?”

 Now get your character to jump across some stepping stones across a river and hear them saying: